-The 13 best places to go stargazing in the UK
+The 13 best places for breakfast and brunch in Manchester

 The best theme parks near London

-London can be a pretty thrilling place to live – and sometimes just because you made the last tube without having to run like a loon for it.
+London can be a pretty thrilling place to live – sometimes you spot a minor celebrity in the Tesco Metro near work, for example.
+Other times you make it onto the last tube home with mere seconds to spare.
 But for adrenaline kicks of a different kind, look no further than our guide to the best theme parks in and around the city.
 At some of them, you’ll find the nation’s most scream-inducing rollercoasters and at others you’ll get something a bit more gentle and suitable for little ones.
-Peppa Pig, anyone?
-And if you’re still in the mood for more heartbeat-raising activities, read our list of the best extreme London fitness classes or try these outdoor pursuits.
-At least you’ll sleep well afterwards.
+Anyone for a go on the teacups at Peppa Pig World?
+And if you’re still in the mood for more heartbeat-raising activities, read our list of the best extreme London fitness classes or try these outdoor pursuits that’ll really get your blood pumping.
 This article includes affiliate links.
 These links have no influence on our editorial content.
 For more information, click here.

-13 Areas of Outstanding Natural Beauty near London
+Areas of Outstanding Natural Beauty near London to discover nature

-Finding green spaces in London isn’t too hard.
-The capital is peppered with pretty parks, flower-filled gardens and walks that can make you feel a million miles from the city.
-But with new government guidance stating that we’re allowed to drive out of the city to other destinations in England for walks, we’re ready to broaden our horizons.
+London might be filled with a tonne of pretty parks, flower-filled gardens and walks, but sometimes you just can't beat getting out the city for some much needed fresh air.
 Luckily, the UK has some grand patches of countryside to walk in.
 So many, in fact, that it can be tricky to decide where to go.
 That’s where Areas of Outstanding Natural Beauty come in.
 These verdant areas are given special conservation laws to limit development and preserve their natural beauty.
 In other words they’re quiet, pretty, and perfect places to take a hike.
 There are 46 AONBs across Britain, and a handful of these are fairly close to London.
 Take a look through our list of AONBs within three hours of London and start planning your great escape.
+Put that gorpcore to good use!
 RECOMMENDED: The best day trips from London